learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 print('This is code being run.')
 ```

+As you can see, running the code above printed text to the screen.
+You will learn later that ```print``` is an example of a "function".
+Functions are blocks of reusable code that execute a particular task.
+When functions are associated with a specific object they are called "methods."
+Don't worry about the details right now, you will learn more about functions and methods later.

 ## Importing Packages
 The next thing we're going to do is load in some python packages that will be part of our toolbox for manipulating and analyzing data.
+Again, don't worry if you are not sure what a python package is.
+For now, just think of packages as collections of specialized tools for performing specific tasks.
 The standard python package for working with data tables is called **pandas**.
 Below, we import this under the **alias** pd, which is the industry standard.
 This will give us a shorthand way to access special functions and methods within the package without having to type the longer name pandas.
+Similarly, we will also import a specialized package for plotting data called **matplotlib** under the alias plt.
+Pandas and matplotlib will be introduced in detail later.

 * Again, press **shift+enter** to run the code below